 Heartburn (acid reflux or indigestion) is the common cause of chest pain in pregnancy.
 Hormonal changes and the growing uterus pressure can cause burning sensation or pain in the chest.
 Sometimes, sharp or stabbing chest pain can be due to heart problems or other conditions.
 You may seek medical care if the chest pain is concerning (5).

 Back pain is one of the common pains experienced by most pregnant women, especially in later months.
 Relaxation of ligaments and posture changes during pregnancy causes backache or back pain.
 The growing uterus shifts the center of gravity and weakens and stretches the abdominal muscles.
-In addition to these changes, extra weight can also increase the strain on the back (6).
+In addition to these changes, extra weight can also increase the strain on the back, which causes backaches, fatigue, and exhaustion (7).

 Foot pain is common in pregnancy, especially during the last trimesters.
-This is because changes in the center of gravity due to the growing belly put pressure on the feet.
-As a result, forefeet pressure is greater while standing and walking.
-In addition, swollen feet and ankles due to reduced venous return can also cause discomfort (10).
+This is because your center of gravity shifts due to the growing belly, which exerts pressure on the feet.
+The added weight gain also increases pressure on the forefeet while standing and walking.
+Additionally, swollen feet and ankles due to reduced venous return can lead to discomfort (13).

 You can experience pain and aches in various parts of the body during pregnancy.
 Any pain that is concerning or not relieved by home care measures should be evaluated by a doctor.
 Avoid taking OTC pain relief medications unless recommended by your healthcare provider.